Spincies/Mulick-Custom-EQ/[1] In Ear/Moondrop/Aria/Aria x 64Audio_U12t/Readme.txt

 	you might need to change the filter to correct one -Enjoy :))

-[How to Import .Peace file into Peace]
--Copy the Aria-64Audio_U12t-Parametric.peace
--go to C: > Program Files > Equalizer APO > Config -Paste it there
--Reopen Peace
--Select Aria-64Audio_U12t-Parametric to peace
--Enjoy :))

 [How to Install/Use Wavelet Android]
 -Install Wavelet: headphone specific EQ in Google Play -Open Wavelet